asynchrony/nginx-alb-https/README.md

+# DEPRECATED
+AWS now supports forwarding HTTP to HTTPS via Load Balancers.
+So this container isn't necessary anymore, unless your using it in a legacy scenario.

 # nginx-alb-https
 Redirect AWS ALB HTTP requests to HTTPS.
 Any request that are using HTTPS will be passed through to the other containers.